sodeso-nl/ml-notebooks/readme.md

 Check the documentation on: https://www.tensorflow.org/install/pip#software_requirements

 This warning is not really an issue, TensorRT can speed up inference but is not mandatory.

+##### Error: No version of module jupyter-matplotlib is registered

+Install the correct widget in Jupyter lab:

+jupyter labextension install @jupyter-widgets/jupyterlab-manager